Balasana – child pose yoga

 - The Child Pose is highly recommended to people who keep feeling dizzy.

-- This posture helps alleviate stress and feelings of anxiety.
+- This position helps reduce stress and feelings of anxiety.

-- This stretch helps in the lengthening of the spine, and in maintaining its natural alignment.
+- This stretch helps lengthen the spine and keeps it in its natural alignment.

-- When performed with support on the head and the upper part of the body, the Child Pose can give relief from the pain felt in the lower back and the neck.
+- When you support your head and upper body in Child Pose, it can help relieve pain in your lower back and neck.

 - It gives a good stretch to the ankles, thighs, and hips.